 Most people pass right by Turret Arch because of its proximity to the North and South Windows, but there is something special about walking up a red rock staircase and being greeted with an expansive arch.
 This requires very little hiking.
 In fact, you could consider it a stroll from the parking lot as it will only take about five minutes to reach this spot.

 Double Arch, North Window, South Window

 The best way to see all three of these arches is to find a parking spot in any one of the two parking lots nearby and then walk to all three arches (four if you include the Turret Arch).
 Don’t try and park to see the North and South Window and then try and re-park further down the scenic path because chances are there won’t be another space.
 These two small parking lots fill up quickly so if you find an open space, take it and then just do a full loop to see all three arches.
 What I love about these three arches is that they are so different although they are right next to each other.
 These arches prove that each rock formation is unique and deserves a visit.

-It’s no wonder why Balanced Rock has made the list for the top things to see in Arches National Park.
+It’s no wonder why Balanced Rock has made the list of the top things to see in Arches National Park.
 This popular feature has many people stopping after seeing it from the road shortly after entering the park.
-A large boulder is held up by, what seems to be, an impossibly strong, jutting arm.
+A large boulder is held up by what seems to be an impossibly strong, jutting arm.

 You are welcome to admire it from your car as you drive by.
 Or you can park in a small pull-out and hike all the way around this phenomenon.
 I personally like to take twenty minutes and walk up to this incredible rock structure.